Pritchard Breaks Oregon’s Assists Record In Win Over Cal

-Pritchard was held to just two points in the first half and scored 19 in the second.
-The senior guard immediately made his presence felt when he returned from the intermission.
+Pritchard was held to two points in the first half by a Cal team that looked capable of pulling off an upset much of the night.

+With the score 32-32 at the half, Pritchard immediately made his presence felt when he returned from the intermission.

-With the score tied at 32 at the half, Pritchard made a 3-pointer and followed up by converting a three-point play with a reverse layup.
+He nailed a 3-pointer and followed that up with a three-point play he converted on a reverse layup.

-The Bears got off to a fast start in the game, hitting six of their first nine shots, but the Ducks shifted momentum their way in the first half with full-court pressure that Cal had trouble handling.
+Bradley scored 20 of his 25 points in the second half for Cal, but Oregon turned up the defensive pressure after halftime and gradually took control of the game.

+“Every time they score they’re in that press,” Cal forward Grant Anticevich said.
+“It’s something you have to be ready for all the time, and it just takes you out of your rhythm I think is the biggest thing.”

-Duarte had 13 in the half to lead Oregon while Grant Anticevich scored 10 for Cal.
+Duarte had 13 in the first half to lead Oregon.
+Anticevich scored 10 for Cal in the first half but was held scoreless after halftime.

 BIG PICTURE